jennyxing/mac-lock-screen-quotes/README.md

-# mac-lock-screen-quotes
+# Introduction
-A script to update a Mac's lock screen message with a daily quote from an API
+This application updates a Mac's lock screen message with a daily quote from https://quotes.rest/.

-### Setup on Mac

-Edit Paths to where system folder path is.

-modify on these lines your system path to the script
-- changeLockScreenMessage.sh#12
-- requestQuotes.py#7
-- document.wflow#54
+A Python script is written to fetch the quote from the API and write it to a `txt` file.
+A shell script calls the command to set the lock screen message to what's contained in the `txt` file.

+Two approaches were taken- one using an Automator app and one using crontab.

+## First steps
+Update the file locations in each file to be relevant to your system's paths.

+## Setup Instructions

+### Using the Automator app
+LockScreenQuotes can be run manually using the Mac's Automator applications.

-To run on login/logout go to Add to Settings -> User & Groups -> Login Items.
-Add automator to your login.
+To have the application run on startup, go to System Preferences -> User & Groups -> Login Items, and add LockScreenQuotes as an item.

+### Using crontab
+The crontab solution is set up to run on the hour.

+Open a terminal and type in `sudo crontab -e`, which will open up a vim editor.
+Press `i` to go into insert mode.
+Paste the contents of `LockScreenQuotesCrontab.sh` into to the editor.
+Type `:wq` to exit the editor.